StyXman/ayrton/doc/source/index.rst

 One of the ideas that triggered the development of `ayrton` is that shell languages have very rudimentary data handling mechanisms: most data are strings;
-these strings can be treated as integers in some circumstances; there is no concept of floats; and a few of them have arrays, even associative ones.
+these strings can be treated as integers in some circumstances; there is no concept of floats; and only a few of them have arrays, even associative ones.
 For any other data manipulation, developers have to use tools like `awk`, `sed`, `grep`, `cut`, even Perl from time to time.
 In some cases this means that scripts, once they start to grow a little, become cumbersome and/or unmaintainable.